ewdlop/You-have-less-than-one-month-left/README.md

 # Why are you greedy high school kids keep interfernec with Science?

 # Why are you greedy high school kids keep interfernec with Science?

+You think FBI going to hire you because you are legitmate hacker that turns whitehat?

+Those are myths.